-- d) may speak about a vote of Council only for the purpose of making a motion that the vote be rescinded, and - e) must adhere to the rules of procedure established under this Bylaw and to the decisions of the presiding member and Council in connection with the rules and points of order. - 8.
-If a member does not adhere to Subsection (7), the presiding member may order the member to leave the member's seat, and - a) if the member refuses to leave, the presiding member may cause the member to be removed by a peace officer from the member's seat, and - b) if the member apologizes to the Council, Council may, by resolution, allow the member to retake the member's seat. - 9.
-A member may require the question being debated at a Council meeting to be read at any time during the debate if that does not interrupt another member who is speaking. - 10.
-The following rules apply to limit speech on matters being considered at a Council meeting: - a) a member may speak more than once in connection with the same question only - 1. with the permission of Council, or - 2. if the member is explaining a material part of a previous speech without introducing a new matter; - b) a member who has made a substantive motion to the Council may reply to the debate; - a member who has moved an amendment, the previous question, or an instruction to a committee may not reply to the debate; - d) a member may speak to a question, or may speak in reply, for longer than a total time of 5 minutes only with the permission of Council.
+- g) may speak about a vote of Council only for the purpose of making a motion that the vote be rescinded; and - h) must adhere to the rules of procedure established under this Bylaw and to the decisions of the presiding member and Council in connection with the rules and points of order. - 7.
+If a member does not adhere to Section 22.6, the presiding member may order the member to leave the member's seat, and: - a) if the member refuses to leave, the presiding member may cause the member to be removed by a peace officer from the member's seat; or - b) if the member apologizes to the Council, Council may, by resolution, allow the member to retake the member's seat. - 8.
+A member may require the motion being debated at a Council meeting to be read at any time during the debate if that does not interrupt another member who is speaking. - 9.
+The following rules apply to limit speech on matters being considered at a Council meeting: - a) A member may speak more than once in connection with the same question only: - i) with the permission of the presiding member; and - ii) if the member is explaining a material part of a previous speech without introducing a new matter. - b) A member who has made a substantive motion to the Council may reply to the debate. - c) A member who has moved an amendment, the previous question, or an instruction to a committee may not reply to the debate. - d) A member may speak to a question, or may speak in reply, for longer than a total time of five (5) minutes only if the member has sought and received with the permission of Council through a motion. - 10.
+A member will keep in confidence any information considered in any part of a closed meeting until the Council authorizes the public disclosure of the information. - 11.
+Members of the public who constitute the audience at a meeting shall not disrupt the meeting and shall refrain from any activity or behaviour that would affect the Council deliberations.

-21. Motions generally
+23. Motions generally

-1. Council may debate and vote on a motion only if it is first made by one Council member and then seconded by another.

-- 2. A motion that deals with a matter that is not on the Agenda of the Council meeting at which the motion is introduced may be introduced with Council's permission.
-Motions, other than routine motions, shall be committed to writing, whenever possible, before being debated.

-- 3. A Council member may make only the following motions, when the Council is considering a question:

-- a) to refer to committee;

-- b) to amend;

-- c) to lay on the table;

-- d) to postpone indefinitely;

-- e) to postpone to a certain time;

-- f) to move the previous question;

-- g) to adjourn.

-- 4. A motion made under Subsections (3)(c) to (g) is not amendable or debatable.

-- 5. Council must vote separately on each distinct part of a question that is under consideration at a Council meeting if requested by a Council member.
+- 1. Council may debate and vote on a motion only if it is first made by one Council member and then seconded by another. - 2.
+A member may introduce a motion that deals with a matter that is not on the Agenda of the Council meeting, if the member's request to introduce the motion is acceded to by unanimous vote of all Council members present. - 3.
+Motions, other than routine motions, shall be committed to writing, whenever possible, before being debated. - 4.
+A Council member may make only the following motions, when the Council is considering a question: - a) to refer to committee; - b) to amend; - c) to lay on the table; - d) to postpone indefinitely; - e) to postpone to a certain time; - f) to move the previous question; - g) to adjourn. - 5.
+If a motion under Section 23.4(a) is made, no motion under Section 23.4(b) may be made until the motion under Section 23.4(a) is decided. - 6.
+A motion made under Section 23.4(c), (d), (e), (f) or (g) is not amendable or debatable. - 7.
+Council must vote separately on each distinct part of a question that is under consideration at a Council meeting if requested by a Council member.